Frequently Asked Questions

-Wild Card is open to anyone who is interested: academics, researchers, engineers, entrepreneurs, scientists, data analysts, business analysts and advisors, or simply motivated, creative and inventive people – everyone is welcome.
+Wild Card is open to academics, researchers, engineers, entrepreneurs, scientists, data analysts, business analysts and advisors who have an entrepreneurial spirit, drive and ambition.

 EIT Health is looking for the best and the brightest talent in Europe.
-The ideal team will be composed of three different profiles:
+The ideal team is composed by three different profiles:

 - Clinical Lead: focuses on the medical and healthcare delivery issues (can be a practicing physician, clinical department manager).

 - Business Lead: focuses on the overall business objectives, customer definition, business plan, etc. It needs to be someone with business expertise.
-It would be an advanatge if you previously had entrepreneurial experience.
+Even better if you previously had entrepreneurial experience.
 An MBA is NOT required.
 Deep market expertise in the related area will be valued.

-This knowledge and expertise does not need to be specific to one individual, we are interested in people who have combined skills – someone with expertise in more than one of the areas noted above.
+This knowledge and expertise do not need to sit with different people.
+It can be one person that is with expertise in two areas.
 For example, a clinician with an MBA and/or experience in the industry.